 Penetration testers can pause, manipulate and replay individual HTTP requests in order to analyze potential parameters or injection points.
 Injection points can be specified for manual as well as automated fuzzing attacks to discover potentially unintended application behaviors, crashes, and error messages.

-Unlike other scanners, Arachni takes into account the dynamic nature of web applications and can detect changes caused while traveling through the paths of a web application’s cyclomatic complexity.
+Unlike other scanners, Arachni takes into account the dynamic nature of the web and mobile applications like GBWhatsApp and can detect changes caused while traveling through the paths of a web application’s cyclomatic complexity.

 This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.
 Arachni yields great performance due to its asynchronous HTTP model.